PoshMonger/3-D-projection/README.md

 # 3D-projection
-HTML canvas element constructor functions to plot 3 dimensional projections
+HTML canvas element and custom vertice constructor functions to plot 3 dimensional projections

 -Tracking verticies based on center of cube, which side it is on, and initial length of side.